lawsocsg/lawsoc-clinic-manual/docs/property.md

 \* A unit owner will not be considered to suffer financial loss simply
 because:

 -   His net gain from the sale will be less than the other unit owners

--  The proceeds of sale for his unit, after such deductions as the Board may allow, is less than the price he paid for his unit if he had purchased his unit after the collective sale committee had already signed an agreement to sell all the units and common property in the development to a purchaser [199]_
+-   The proceeds of sale for his unit, after such deductions as the Board may allow, is less than the price he paid for his unit if he had purchased his unit after the collective sale committee had already signed an agreement to sell all the units and common property in the development to a purchaser[^86]

-**6. Effects of an order by the Board**\  [200]_
+**6. Effects of an order by the Board**[^87]

-**Owners of units and land**\  [201]_
+**Owners of units and land**[^88]

 An order for en-bloc sale issued by the Board is binding on all the unit and land owners of the development (including their successors in title